 Trizivir should be taken by mouth, with or without food.

-If you take too much Trizivir, contact your local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you take too much Trizivir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Trizivir, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-Trizivir can cause serious, life-threatening side effects.
-These include allergic reactions, lactic acidosis (a buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
-(See the WARNING above.)
+Trizivir may cause side effects.
+Most side effects from Trizivir are manageable, but a few can be serious.
+Serious side effects of Trizivir include allergic reactions, lactic acidosis (a buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
+(See the WARNING box above.)

 Other possible side effects of Trizivir include:

 - (IRIS), a condition that sometimes occurs when the begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.

 - Changes in body fat (including gain or loss of fat).

 - Increased risk of heart attack ( ).

 Tell your health care provider if you have any side effect that bothers you or that does not go away.